-- · the excessive limits placed on who can object to licence applications - the legalistic and adversarial nature of alcohol licensing hearings.

-"We are removing the ability for people to be cross-examined at District Licensing Committee hearings.
+- difficulties in adopting and applying local alcohol policies (LAPs) - the excessive limits placed on who can object to licence applications - the legalistic and adversarial nature of alcohol licensing hearings. - "We are removing the ability for people to be cross-examined at District Licensing Committee hearings.